 One friend in the UK had described Workaway as indentured servitude (from British friends who had tried it), but if that’s what this was, I’ll take it any day of the week.

 I loved my 2 weeks on “Plum Gorgeous” sanctuary.
-I had my own part of the house, access to healthy and delicious food anytime of the day, a beautiful deep pool to cool off and swim in, and a rainforest to care for.
+I had my own part of the house, access to seriously good and healthy food anytime of the day, a beautiful deep pool to cool off and swim in, and a rainforest to care for.
 I woke at 5:30 every morning, without fail, to the loud birds who lived all around us.
 At night, the cicadas’ hum rose and fell in unison (at times deafeningly) and the toads alternated croaks out of synch in the distance.
 When I’d accompany Jana at night on her meditation walk, we’d spot large spiders weaving geometric art designs between trees in the glow of the flashlight.
-I had never watched the careful and precise work of a spider before, but in the humid air with the line glistening, they look like fingers and knitting needles delicately weaving a shawl.
+I had never watched the careful and precise work of a spider before, but in the humid air with the line glistening, they look like knitting needles delicately weaving a shawl.
 It was both mesmerizing and beautiful.
 As we continued to walk along the path, moving the flashlight’s light to the ground, a toad would appear camouflaged in the leaves every 10 feet or so, frozen still, pretending to be a leaf.
-Luckily we avoided stepping on these mini-mines and crouched down to name the type of toad they were instead.
+We avoided stepping on these mini-landmines and crouched down to name the type of toad they were instead.

 What is Workaway?

-Workaway (see previous write-ups about Workaway) has been a dream of mine since I first discovered the site back in Santa Marta, Colombia during a coffee plantation tour with my friend Garvin Deters in March of 2017.
+Workaway (see previous write-ups about Workaway) has been intriguing to me since I first discovered the site back in Santa Marta, Colombia during a coffee plantation tour with my friend Garvin Deters in March of 2017.
 Acting as a nearly free volunteering website (about $25/yr), it’s a conduit for travelers looking to find a free meal and place to stay in exchange for (up to) 5 hours a day, 5 days a week of work.
 The work varies from exciting tasks such as helping start a safari company in Uganda, labeling fauna in the mountains of Papua New Guinea, or painting murals on a famous hotel wall in Kandy, Sri Lanka.
 It can also be as ordinary as helping a family clean up around their home or babysit their children… in places like Geneva, Switzerland, or Cape Town, South Africa.
 Whatever you apply for and get accepted to, it’s a bit of a gamble for both the volunteer and host until you arrive in person and discover who you’ll be dealing with over the next week or month (and if you’d like to extend your volunteer period or cut it short).

 On the move…